Camping & Hiking at Grayson Highlands State Park, Virginia

 Nestled in the southernmost reaches of the Jefferson National Forest and not far from the Blue Ridge Parkway, Grayson Highlands State Park stands watch over Mount Rogers– Virginia's highest peak– and has access to some of the best camping, hiking, and true wild Virginia treasures.

-Welcome to Grayson Highlands where the wild ponies roam free and the trails take you to breathtaking views or blissful waterfalls.
-Perhaps more reminiscent of rural England than most anywhere you will find on the East Coast, Grayson Highlands State Park serves as a hub for almost two dozen trails for all sorts of adventures.
+Welcome to Grayson Highlands State Park where the wild ponies roam free and the trails take you to breathtaking summit views or blissful waterfalls.
+Reminiscent of rural England, Grayson Highlands State Park serves as a hub for almost two dozen trails for all sorts of adventures.

 Grayson Highlands State Park